upamune/meilisearch-lite-mcp/README.md

 ## Usage

-Build the image by running:

-    docker build -t meilisearch-mcp:local .

-Run the container (example mapping to avoid port conflicts):
+Run the container using the image from GitHub Container Registry (GHCR):

     docker run -d \
       --name meili-mcp \